intsystems/bayes_deep_compression/README.md

 # BayesComp

-This python library is an extension of *pytorch*:fire: for transforming ordinary neural networks into **bayesian**.
+This python library is an extension of *pytorch*:fire: for transforming ordinary neural networks into **Bayesian**.
 Why?
 Check out our [post](https://intsystems.github.io/bayes_deep_compression/blog/) for motivation and approaches in this topic.
-You will find here foundamental ideas and practical considerations about bayesian inference.
+You will find here foundamental ideas and practical considerations about Bayesian inference.

 ## Documantion